jeddeloh/rescript-apollo-client/documentationWebsite/docs/contributing.md

 should become

 ```
-reason-react-hooks/src/react/hooks/ApolloClient__React_Hooks_UseQuery.re
+src/react/hooks/ApolloClient__React_Hooks_UseQuery.res
 ```

-in reason.

 #### Breaking it down: `/[1]/[2]__[3]_[4]`

-1. Reason files should be located in the same directory structure as the js counterpart (usually there is a `.d.ts` for every `.js` file so we can think of them interchangeably)
+1. ReScript files should be located in the same directory structure as the js counterpart (usually there is a `.d.ts` for every `.js` file so we can think of them interchangeably)
 1. All module names should be prefixed with `ApolloClient__` "namespace"
 1. File names reflect the directory structure
 1. Files should be named the same as the js counterpart